 Euro Vacay Day 8-9: Krakow In My Heart

-I’ve arrived in Krakow at the crack of dawn and and I was still feeling a bit hazy from lack of sleep inside the bus.
-It took more or less nine hours from Vienna to Krakow, and I was just too giddy to sleep right away even though I was very tired from my day tour in Vienna.
-Who could sleep comfortably inside a bus though?
+I arrived in Krakow at the crack of dawn, still feeling a bit hazy from the lack of sleep inside the bus.
+The journey from Vienna to Krakow took more or less nine hours, and despite being very tired from my day tour in Vienna, I was too giddy to sleep right away.
+Who could sleep comfortably inside a bus, though?
 Haha!

-Arriving at the Krakow (Kraków) Dworzec Autobusowy MDA, I opted to use Uber to take me to the city center right where I made a booking for a couple of nights, after exchanging about 100 euros at the station for some Polish złoty.
-Just a little FYI – although Poland is a European Union member, they still use their own currency.
+Upon arriving at Krakow Dworzec Autobusowy MDA, I opted to use Uber to take me to the city center, where I had booked a couple of nights.
+Before that, I exchanged about 100 euros at the station for some Polish złoty.
+Just a little FYI—although Poland is a European Union member, they still use their own currency.

-As mentioned above, I’ve booked two nights at the Ametyst Hostel and let me tell you that it is absolutely my favorite hostel during my whole trip.
-For one, the guy at the reception allowed me to check-in right away, thank goodness because I still need a couple or more hour of sleep.
-I stayed at a six-mixed dorm room and everything was just perfect!
-I’ve got my own locker, the bed was warm and comfy and it doesn’t feel cramp at all and their bathrooms are always clean!
-And the most wonderful thing about it is that, it is just five minutes away from the main square!
-Like seriously, it’s smack dab in the heart of the city!
-I just know that I’d definitely go back to Krakow and will stay with them again!
+As mentioned above, I booked two nights at the Ametyst Hostel, and let me tell you, it’s absolutely my favorite hostel of the whole trip.
+Firstly, the guy at the reception allowed me to check in right away, thank goodness because I still needed a couple more hours of sleep.
+I stayed in a six-mixed dorm room, and everything was just perfect!
+I had my own locker, the bed was warm and comfy, and it didn’t feel cramped at all.
+Plus, their bathrooms were always clean!
+The most wonderful thing about it is that it’s just five minutes away from the main square!
+Seriously, it’s right in the heart of the city!
+I just know that I’ll definitely go back to Krakow and stay with them again!

 I was assigned the top bunk near the window!

-After getting some sleep for a few hours and feeling refreshed, I embarked on my very first winter in Poland!
+After getting a few hours of sleep and feeling refreshed, I embarked on my very first winter experience in Poland!
 Haha!

 The weather was a bit overcast but thankfully, it did not rain.
 It was just too cold as usual!

-Eros Bendato’ (Eros Bound) or The Head is the work of Polish artist Igor Mitoraj (1944 – 2014).
-This sculpture in the western corner of the market square is a popular meeting place and is one of the most popular landmarks in the city.
+Eros Bendato’ (Eros Bound) or ‘The Head’ is the work of Polish artist Igor Mitoraj (1944-2014).
+Situated in the western corner of the market square, this sculpture serves as a popular meeting place and is one of the most iconic landmarks in the city.

 The sculpture at night and up-close.